remy/nodemon/README.md

 Whilst nodemon is running, if you need to manually restart your application, instead of stopping and restart nodemon, you can type `rs` with a carriage return, and nodemon will restart your process.

+To clear the screen, if ever you need to, type `clear` with a carriage return and nodemon will clear the screen.

 ## Config files

 nodemon supports local and global configuration files.
 These are usually named `nodemon.json` and can be located in the current working directory or in your home directory.
 An alternative local configuration file can be specified with the `--config <file>` option.